Proximal Diffusion Neural Sampler: Unified Framework for SOC-based Neural Sampler

 \subsection{Learning Neural Sampler as a Stochastic Optimal Control Problem}

 \paragraph{Unifying Framework for SOC-based Neural Samplers} One approach to building diffusion samplers is to formulate them through a stochastic optimal control (SOC) perspective.
 We aim to fit a neural-network-parameterized path measure $\P^\theta$ to an optimal one $\P^*$ whose terminal distribution is the target $\pi$.
 Let $\Pref:[0, T]\times \cX \rightarrow \R$ be a reference path measure\footnote{Throughout this paper, path measure refers to the distribution of a stochastic process indexed by $t\in[0,T]$ and takes values on $\cX$.} where $\Pref_0 = \mu$ and $\Pref_1=\nu$.
-Now, consider the case where the reference path measure is \emph{memoryless} \citep{domingoenrich2025adjoint}: the initial and terminal distributions are independent, i.e.,
+We assume that the reference path measure is \textbf{memoryless} \citep{domingoenrich2025adjoint}: the initial and terminal distributions are independent, i.e.,

 With this memoryless condition, the following holds:

 \graybox{